nislab/spectrum-sharing-simulations/README.md

 These materials may be freely used and distributed, provided that attribution to this original source is acknowledged.
 If you reuse the code in this repository, we kindly ask that you refer to the relevant work (cf. the included bib files in the citation directory of this repository):

-* Full Active/CBRS Like scripts

-Chamberlain, Jonathan, and David Starobinski.
-"Game Theoretic Analysis of Citizens Broadband Radio Service."
-2022 20th International Symposium on Modeling and Optimization in Mobile, Ad hoc, and Wireless Networks (WiOpt).
-IEEE, 2022.

-* Active-Passive Sharing/Single Class scripts
+* Active-Passive-Coexistence/Single-Customer:

 Chamberlain, Jonathan, Joel T. Johnson, and David Starobinski.
 "Spectrum Sharing between Earth Exploration Satellite and Commercial Services: An Economic Feasibility Analysis."
 2024 IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN).
 IEEE, 2024.

-* Active-Passive Sharing/Two Class scripts
+* Active-Passive-Coexistence/Two-Customer:

 Chamberlain, Jonathan, David Starobinski, and Joel T. Johnson.
 "Facilitating Spectrum Sharing with Passive Satellite Incumbents."
 IEEE Journal on Selected Areas in Communications (2024).

+* CBRS-Coexistence:

+Chamberlain, Jonathan, and David Starobinski.
+"Game Theoretic Analysis of Citizens Broadband Radio Service."
+2022 20th International Symposium on Modeling and Optimization in Mobile, Ad hoc, and Wireless Networks (WiOpt).
+IEEE, 2022.

+* No-Incumbent:

+Chamberlain, Jonathan, and David Starobinski.
+"Strategic Revenue Management of Preemptive versus Non-Preemptive Queues".
+Operations Research Letters, 2021.

 -----------------
 # References